strohne/volker/README.md

 - *Table or plot?*
   A plot is quick to capture, data from a table is better for further calculations.
-If in doubt, create both at once with the report()-function.
-Functions for tables start with ‘tab’, functions for plots with ‘plot’.
+Functions for tables start with `tab`, functions for plots with `plot`.
+If in doubt, create both at once with the `report()`-function.

 - *Categorical or metric variables?*
   Categories can be counted, for metric variables distribution